 24 Marine Parade, Paraparaumu Beach

 Hospitality is in the blood of Londoner Ricardo Reis who started in his mother’s Portuguese restaurant when he was 14 before going on to bartend for Elton John and Formula 1 teams.
-Seven years ago, Reis moved to Kāpiti with his Kiwi wife and in late 2018 opened this two-storey bar and restaurant.
-There’s much to enjoy here, from the views of Kāpiti Island, a menu where there is something to suit all tastes, a long cocktail list and eight different beers on tap.
+Reis moved to Kāpiti with his Kiwi wife and in late 2018 opened this two-storey bar and restaurant.
+Choose from either Umu Restaurant or Pram Beach for incredible food, drinks and views of Kāpiti Island.

 1/10 Waterloo Quay, Pipitea, Wellington

 On the waterfront near Lambton Quay, Flamingo Joe’s serves up brunch and stunning panoramic views across the harbour.